raphael-bres/AGILE2023-reproduction/README.md

 #Route generation

 You first need to turn the services on.
 The parameter 5014 should be changed for each network if you want to run multiple networks at the same time.
+Run in a terminal that instruction to open the access to one network.
+Repeat it for every other network you want.
+It is possible to launch multiple networks on the same terminal.

 sudo docker run -d -p 5014:5000 -v "/path/to/store/data:/data" osrm/osrm-backend osrm-routed --algorithm mld /path/to/data/centre2014.osrm